-- Alignment – Most information on the resume are oftentimes aligned to the left, with the exception of the contact details which are centered aligned most of the time.
+- Alignment – Most information on the resume is oftentimes aligned to the left, with the exception of the contact details which are centered aligned most of the time.

 - Fonts Type – Sticking to the standard and traditional resume fonts, such as Verdana, Calibri, Times Roman, and Arial, is the safest bet for fresh graduate applicants.

-- Font Size – While there are article on the internet that recommend using font size between 10 to 12 points, it is crucial to consider that choosing the appropriate font size is not a one-size-fits-all approach.
+- Font Size – While there is an article on the internet that recommends using a font size between 10 to 12 points, it is crucial to consider that choosing the appropriate font size is not a one-size-fits-all approach.
 Choosing the font size should be dependent on the font.
 Why?
 There are certain font styles that look nearly unreadable if set to a size 10.

 - Font Style – You can use bold or italics to highlight certain parts or information on your resume to make them stand out.
 However, you have to be consistent—if you use bold on a job title, make sure to use bold on the rest of them.
 The same goes for italics.

 You can also choose from our library of different resume formats in our website and download which interests you the most.

 - Use white space effectively to make your resume look organized and readable.
 Cramming your best resume with too much information can make it look cluttered, and it would be a pain to read.